 Connecting state and local government leaders

-Edge computing will first be in private 5G deployments where massive amounts of data need low-latency processing, experts say.
+Look for edge computing first in private 5G deployments where massive amounts of data need low-latency processing, experts say.

 Edge computing has firm footing in smart cities, but the best deployment methods and roles are still being determined, an IDC researcher said.